-The Friedreich's Ataxia (FA) Program at The Children's Hospital of Philadelphia is one of the largest programs of its kind in the world.
-We follow over 150 patients a year with FA, who come here from all over the world.
-We care for both children and adults with FA, and address issues for patients with classical FA as well as those with adult-onset or less common features of the condition.
-Learn about Friedreich's Ataxia»
+At the Friedreich's Ataxia (FA) Program, we follow more than 150 patients a year with Friedreich's Ataxia (FA).
+Our patients come here from all over the world, as both children and adults, and we address issues for patients with classical FA as well as those with adult-onset or less common features of the condition.

 Our team of FA experts provides comprehensive care, from initial diagnosis and testing through long-term disease management.
 Although there is currently no cure for FA, we utilize the latest research findings and approaches in managing symptoms and improving quality of life.
-We keep patients updated on the latest research findings to better understand the natural progression of FA and identify new therapeutic approaches.
-Patients receive dedicated support from our team of physicians, genetic counselors, social workers, nurses, educators and clinical researchers.
+We also keep our patients updated on the latest research so they can better understand the natural progression of FA and identify new therapeutic approaches.
+At CHOP, patients receive dedicated support from our team of physicians, genetic counselors, social workers, nurses, educators and clinical researchers.

 Our researchers are actively involved in basic and clinical research studies.
-Our goal is to gain a better understanding of the basic biochemistry of FA and its natural progression, and to apply this understanding to identify better treatments.
+Our goal is to gain a better understanding of the biochemistry of FA and its natural progression, and to use this understanding to identify better treatments.
 We review any upcoming clinical trials with all patients, so that they might have the opportunity to participate in these clinical studies and to benefit from any research advances that are applied to patient care.
-Learn more about our research projects»

 Our clinical services range from evaluation and diagnosis to treatment, including emphases on the following: